Waterfall Enrichment in Clay: The Complete Guide

 ↓

-2. Hunter (strong for public emails)
+2. Hunter (strong for publicly listed emails)

 ↓